Student Handbooks

 • Perform at an advanced level in one applied area

-• Play a secondary musical instrument
+• Show proficiency in a secondary musical instrument

 Components of the Degree